celebiFatih/SalesAnalysis/README.md

 # Sale Analysis
 In this project, an application was created using Qlik Sense with data from a store supply company, designed to evaluate sales in different countries, consider sales trends over time, and discover and focus on product categories with low total sales.
+For more detailed information, you can review this [report](https://github.com/celebiFatih/SalesAnalysis/blob/main/A%20short%20report%20about%20Qlik%20Sense.pdf).
 ## My Sales Analysis.qvf
 App file containing visualizations developed using tools such as charts, maps, tables, and drawings.
 ## ExerciseData.xlsx